 looks great, probably hold a decent edge between tune ups!

-I love my wife, kids, dog, Sigs, and Glocks--In no particular order!
+I love my wife, kids, dogs, Sigs, and Glocks, knives--In no particular order!

 |non ducor, duco|